 Road Salt Accelerates Vehicle Rust

 While it is true that road salt is not the only way for a vehicle to experience rusting issues, it can and will greatly increase the rate at which rust will form.
 Now, you’re probably wondering what the big deal with rust is.
 While rust on the body of your vehicle is no more than a cosmetic issue, rust on the underside of your vehicle is an entirely different story.
 If you look at the underside of your BMW, the first thing you will notice is that a lot of your vehicle’s parts are exposed.
 Brake lines, springs, and your vehicle’s drive shaft are all exposed.
 While this is normally not an issue, it can become a major area of damage when repeatedly exposed to road salt.
 If left to build up, road salt could cause serious damage to your BMW’s undercarriage, requiring hundred or thousands of dollars to repair.

 Join us again next time as we cover some effective methods to help protect the undercarriage of your BMW from rusting this winter season due to repeated exposure to moisture and road salt.
-If you are unsure whether road salt has already had an effect on your BMW, come visit the luxury import experts at Kudos Import and Performance.
+If you are unsure whether road salt has already had an effect on your BMW, come visit the luxury import experts at Luxury Import Auto Repair Specialist.
 We have been helping Chesterfield residents keep their import vehicles safe from the harmful effects of winter for years, and we will help you make sure that your BMW does not incur any unnecessary damage.